gpvigano/AsImpL/README.md

 This work started looking at the [Runtime OBJ Loader], from which some source code (in particular TextureLoader.cs and parts of LoaderObj) came.
-The OBJ format loader is inspired by [Runtime OBJ Loader], [unity-obj-loader], [unity-remote-obj-loader] and all the guys that shared their ideas.
+The OBJ file loader is inspired by [Runtime OBJ Loader], [unity-obj-loader], [unity-remote-obj-loader] and all the people who shared their ideas (e.g. [Bartek Drozdz]).
 Thanks in advance to all the people who will contribute in any way to this project.